nedimf/vmob/README.md

 - OS: MacOS (because it relies on lipo and otool checks)
 - Tools: Installed Xcode
 ### Just download binary
-Easiest way is to just download binary
+The easiest way is to just download binary
 - ```curl ```

 ### Build vmob